MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab11_Set_up_Inventory.md

     8. In the opened **No. Series List** page, select the number series **ITEM**.

-    9. Click the ellipses (…) and then select **Relationships**.
+    9. Select the ellipses (…) and then select **Relationships**.

     10. In the **No. Series Relationships** page, select **+ New**.